ShNadi/okcupid/README.md

 Version 0.1.0

-In this project we are going to extract the Ok Cupid members educational background based the way they answered to the essays.
+In this project we are going to extract the Ok Cupid members educational background based on the way they answered to the essays.

 ## Project organization